rdx40/ADO-To-GH-migration/README.md

 # Migration of Repositories from ADO to GitHub Enterprises

 ## Code Migration
 - CREATE A NEW REPO ON GITHUB
-eg.
+- Set up a bare mirror clone of ado repository eg.
 ```bash
 git clone --mirror git@ssh.dev.azure.com:v3/ivanjmadathil/django-admin-jwt-test/django-admin-jwt-test